-Risk assessment plays an increasingly pervasive role in criminal justice in the United States at all stages of the process—from policing, to pre-trial, sentencing, corrections, and parole.
-As efforts to reduce mass incarceration have led to adoption of risk-assessment tools, critics have begun to ask whether various instruments in use are valid and whether they might reinforce rather than reduce bias in the criminal justice system.
-Such work has largely neglected how decisionmakers use risk assessment in practice.
-In this Article, we explore the judging of risk assessment.
-We study why decisionmakers so often fail to consistently use quantitative risk assessment tools.
+Risk assessment plays an increasingly pervasive role in criminal justice in the United States at all stages of the process—from policing to pretrial detention, sentencing, corrections, and parole.
+As efforts to reduce mass incarceration have led to the adoption of risk-assessment tools, critics have begun to ask whether various instruments in use are valid, and whether they might reinforce rather than reduce bias in the criminal justice system.
+Such questions, however , have largely neglected how decision-makers use risk assessment in practice.
+In this Article, we explore the judging of risk assessment and why decision- makers so often fail to consistently use quantitative risk assessment tools.

-Still more fundamentally, in criminal justice, unlike in other areas of the law, one typically does not have detailed regulations concerning the use of risk assessment, specifying the content of assessment criteria, the peer review process, and standards for judicial review.
-We make recommendations for how to better convey risk assessment information to judges and other decisionmakers, but also how to structure that decisionmaking based on common assumptions and goals.
+Still more fundamentally, in criminal justice, unlike in other areas of the law, one does not have detailed regulations concerning the use of risk assessment that specify the content of assessment criteria, the peer review process, and standards for judicial review.
+We make recommendations for how to better convey risk assessment information to judges and other decision-makers, and how to structure that decision-making based on common assumptions and goals.
 We argue that judges and lawmakers must revisit the use of risk assessment in practice.
-We conclude by setting out a roadmap for use of risk information in criminal justice.
-Unless judges and lawmakers regulate the judging of risk assessment, the risk revolution in criminal justice will not succeed in addressing mass-incarceration.
+We conclude by setting out a roadmap for the use of risk information in criminal justice.
+Unless judges and lawmakers regulate the judging of risk assessment, the risk-assessment revolution in criminal justice will not succeed in addressing mass incarceration.

 Suggested Citation: Suggested Citation